What is Clinical Depression?

 We are currently conducting several studies on depression.
 We are interested in certain proteins in the blood that may be signs of depression.
 We are also interested in decision-making in depressed adults.
 Our current studies will allow us to address these questions.
 Both of these studies provide compensation and are accepting depressed individuals as well as healthy volunteers.

-We are also conducting studies evaluating the effectiveness of two new treatments for major depression.
-Both of these studies are for those who have undergone prior treatment but have not gotten better.
-One study tests an experimental medication as an augmentation drug when used with an FDA-approved antidepressant.
-The other examines the efficacy of low-field magnetic stimulation (similar to an MRI) for reducing depressive symptoms.
+We are also conducting a study evaluating the effectiveness of a new treatment for major depression.
+This study is for those who have undergone prior treatment but have not gotten better.
+As part of this study, we are examining the efficacy of low-field magnetic stimulation (similar to an MRI) for reducing depressive symptoms.

 For all of our studies, participants will receive a psychiatric evaluation, physical exam, and laboratory tests at no cost.